Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 October 31, 2024

-As AI-generated deepfakes become more sophisticated, regulators are turning to existing fraud and deceptive practice rules to combat misuse.
-While no federal law specifically addresses deepfakes, agencies like the FTC and SEC are applying creative solutions to mitigate these risks.
+As deepfakes generated by artificial intelligence (AI) become more sophisticated, regulators are turning to existing fraud and deceptive practice rules to combat misuse.
+While no federal law specifically addresses deepfakes, agencies like the Federal Trade Commission (FTC) and Securities Exchange Commission (SEC) are applying creative solutions to mitigate these risks.

 Intent: Fraud and Deception

-Deepfakes can be used for other corporate unfair business practices, such as creating a false image of an executive who announces their company is taking an action that could cause stock prices to change.
-For example, a deepfake could declare a company is going out of business or make an acquisition.
-If stock trading stock is involved, the SEC could prosecute.
+Deepfakes can be used for other corporate unfair business practices, such as creating a false image of an executive who announces their company is taking an action — perhaps going out of business or acquiring another company — that could cause stock prices to change.
+If stock trading is involved, the SEC could prosecute.

-When a deepfake is created with the intent to deceive, "that is a classic element of fraud," says Joanna Forster, a partner at the law firm Crowell & Morning and the former deputy attorney general, Corporate Fraud Section, for the State of California
+When a deepfake is created with the intent to deceive, "that is a classic element of fraud," says Joanna Forster, a partner at law firm Crowell & Moring and former deputy attorney general, Corporate Fraud Section, for the State of California.

 "We've all seen the past four years a very activist FTC on areas of antitrust and competition, on consumer protection, on privacy," Forster says.